kzailac/argo-monitoring/website/docs/InformationFeeds/topology.md

 * type , the type of the new level of hierarchy (e.x project)
 * subgroup, the group endpoint that participates to the super group

+We have to mention here that the levels of the topology is somehting that can be updated and depends on the requirements of each infrastructure.

+But before we start lets explain a few acronyms.

 |       **Type**   |  **Description**    	|    **Example**         	|
 |--------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------	|
 | **Grouping**       	| A way to organize and group the services <br />**SITE**  An organization responsible for the service <br />**PROJECT**  When you offer services on behalf of a project <br /> **SERVICE GROUPS**  A group of related services 	| **SITE**  GRNET <br />**PROJECT**  MyProject <br />**SERVICE GROUP**  Cluster of databases                                              	|